andrew-andrushchenko/FastMedianFilter/README.md

 <br/>

 # Example
-Let's consider the next neighbourhood:
+Let's consider the next neighborhood:
 ```
 12  3   6
 4   4   8
 3   4   1
 ```
-then build a histogram from it:
+Then build a histogram from it:

 <img src="illustrations/MedianFilterHistogramIllustration.jpg " width="100%" height="100%">

-If we have done all the steps mentioned above we will have the median intensity of 4 as a result.
+If we have done all the steps mentioned above, we will have a median intensity of 4.

-We can check it by sorting neighbourhood values ascending and take the middle one:
+We can check it by sorting neighborhood values in ascending order and taking the middle one.
 ```
 1 3 3 4 [4] 4 6 8 12
 ```
-Obviously we will have the same result.
+Obviously, we will have the same result.
  <br/>

  # Screenshots